United Public Workers of America: Expulsion from the CIO

 During the January 1948 CIO executive board meeting, anti-communist union leaders argued bitterly and contentiously with left-wing union presidents about the nature and extent of Communist Party influence in the left-wing unions, and the conflict was exacerbated after the communist-influenced unions began backing the third-party presidential candidacy of Henry A. Wallace.
 In May 1948, an "anti-communist faction" within the UPWA announced it would leave to set up a new Government workers union within the CIO; it claimed to speak for 10,000 Federal, state, and municipal members.
 The leaders of this faction were Morton Liftin, then a Justice Department attorney, and William Mirengoff, then a Labor Department economist.
 They were negotiating with the Industrial Union of Marine and Shipbuilding Workers Union and the Utility Workers Union, both "vehemently anti-Communist."

 The most serious attacks on the UPWA began in 1949, however.
 The UPWA was censured by the CIO executive board in May 1949 for violating the 1946 prohibitions on parroting the communist political line.
-CIO President Philip Murray began to vocally attack the communist-influenced CIO unions throughout the rest of 1949."Charge of Committing 'Fratricidal Suicide' Is Hurled at CIO by Public Workers Union," New York Times, September 30, 1949.
+CIO President Philip Murray began to vocally attack the communist-influenced CIO unions throughout the rest of 1949.
 He also blasted the UPWA's weak organizing efforts (the UPWA had about 82,000 members in August 1949).
-The UPWA countered in August that Murray and the CIO were committing fratricide and that his charges of undue influence were untrue."'Warfare' In CIO Is Hit," Associated Press, October 9, 1949.
+The UPWA countered in August that Murray and the CIO were committing fratricide and that his charges of undue influence were untrue.
 For a brief time in August the UPWA considered disaffiliating from the CIO because of these attacks, but did not.
 The CIO meanwhile, quietly established a new union—the Government and Civic Employees Organizing Committee (GCEOC)—to compete with the UPWA, and began organizing workers in the UPWA's stronghold in New York City.

 The attack on the UPWA culminated at the CIO's November 1949 convention.
-The CIO passed resolutions barring members of the Communist Party from holding leadership positions in the labor federation, and barred its member unions from being controlled by the Communist Party or from adhering to the Party's program at the expense of the CIO.Stark, "Ouster of Leftists Is Pressed By C.I.O.," New York Times, November 6, 1949.
-CIO convention delegates then charged 10 unions, the UPWA among them, of being communist-controlled."Ten Unions Accused Formally By C.I.O.," New York Times, November 19, 1949.
+The CIO passed resolutions barring members of the Communist Party from holding leadership positions in the labor federation, and barred its member unions from being controlled by the Communist Party or from adhering to the Party's program at the expense of the CIO.
+CIO convention delegates then charged 10 unions, the UPWA among them, of being communist-controlled.